 Clare Jupp, Director of People Development at Brightstar Financial, said ‘I believe that if organisations are genuinely looking to achieve greater gender parity, then the change must be a cultural one and it must come from the top.
 Businesses must regard work/life balance and the implementation of flexible working practices as being important and available for all and should look to at least begin discussions about how a dynamic working policy could work in their organisation’.

 Addressing these three areas of concern, sponsorship, the ambition gap and flexible working, should help address the gender disparity that exists within the C-suite of financial services sector - not only working on the organisational infrastructure, but pursuing cultural change.

-Genevieve Higgins-Desbiens is the Head of Marketing at Rutherford, the executive specialists in compliance and legal recruitment.
+Genevieve Higgins-Desbiens is the Head of Marketing at Rutherford, the executive specialists in legal, financial crime, cyber security and compliance recruitment.

 Contact us for a confidential search, send us an email at email@example.com or see our latest vacancies.